 Glad you liked it!

 Wonderful post.
-I agree 100% that most WordPress plugins does not really slow down a page’s loading time, unless its not supposed to be there.
+I agree 100% that most Wordpress plugins does not really slow down a page’s loading time, unless its not supposed to be there.
 Or there must be some coding errors happening around the page.
 In short, only choose and use the most important plugins that is needed on your site and avoid the others that doesn’t contribute anything.

 Amen Geri!